Indian Schools Charity

 Pioneer

-We were taken to view it in the South of the town, spacious, high up the mountainside, approx. 20 min drive from the old school.
+We were taken to view it in the South of the town, spacious, high up the mountainside, approx. 20 min drive from the town school.
 No pollution up there with well-established trees in the grounds which are owned by Mrs Pradhan’s mother, another lifelong teacher.
-It will be managed by her daughter who is an alert and capable businesswoman who is easy to get on with.